oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/vm/vm.md

     ![Git Clone](images/git-clone.png)

-4. Change directory with `cd` to `devlive-save-the-wildlife` directory:
+4. Change the directory with `cd` to `devlive-save-the-wildlife` directory:

     ```
     <copy>cd devlive-save-the-wildlife</copy>
     ```

 6. Terraform uses a file called `tfvars` that contains variables used to communicate with the Oracle Cloud.
 You are going to copy the provided template file and input your own values.
-The the following command:
+Then, run the following command:

     ```
     <copy>cp deploy/vm/terraform/terraform.tfvars.template deploy/vm/terraform/terraform.tfvars</copy>
     ```

 7. And finally, you will need to create an SSH key pair.
-It will primarily be used by Ansible to apply configuration to your Compute instances, but you can also use it if you want to log into either of the servers.
+It will primarily be used by Ansible to apply configurations to your Compute instances, but you can also use it if you want to log into either of the servers.

     ```
     <copy>ssh-keygen -b 2048 -t rsa</copy>
     ```

-    Accepting the defaults will create a private key `id_rsa` and public key `id_rsa.pub` in a _.ssh_ folder under the home directory.
+    Accepting the defaults will create a private key `id_rsa` and a public key `id_rsa.pub` in a _.ssh_ folder under the home directory.

 ## Task 2: Configure Terraform